 Indonesia's Archipelagic Waters (IAW) encompass Fisheries Management Areas (FMAs) 713, 714 and 715, and are identified as the priority areas for this initiative due to the significant role it plays for Indonesian tuna fisheries.
-Approximately 60% of the national catches are from those areas.
-A strong residential behavior has been reported by Rice et al.

-(2014)1 for skipjack, and highlighted during the WPEA, Three Country Stock Assessment Workshop, held in Vietnam in 2015, for skipjack and yellowfin tuna.
+In recent years, the proportion of tuna catches from those areas has increased relative to the national tuna catches.
+A strong residential behavior has been reported by Rice et al. (2014) for skipjack, and highlighted during the WPEA, Three Country Stock Assessment Workshop, held in Vietnam in 2015, for skipjack and yellowfin tuna.
 Therefore, the development and implementation of harvest strategies for tuna fisheries in Indonesian archipelagic waters demonstrates Indonesia's commitment to long-term sustainability of these nationally and regionally important resources.
 It is the intention that this process will initially focus on these three FMAs but will, at a later date, be expanded to include all national waters.

 This is the first attempt to develop harvest strategies for Indonesia's tuna fisheries, a specific harvest strategy framework has been developed through a collaborative work between the Center for Fisheries Research (CFR), Ministry of Marine Affairs and Fisheries (MMAF), Indonesia and the WCPFC under the West Pacific East Asia - Sustainable Management (WPEA-SM) with the involvement of the Commonwealth Scientific and Industrial Research Organization (CSIRO) experts.
 WPEA-SM has supported the development of Indonesia's National Tuna Management Plan (NTMP) and the interim harvest strategy framework for tropical tuna fishery in Indonesia's archipelagic waters (FMAs 713, 714 and 715) as well as the port-based sampling program for at least 10 years.
-This paper provides an update of the process of the HS development for the tropical tuna in the Indonesia's archipelagic waters (FMAs 713, 714 and 715).
+This paper provides an update of the process of the HS development for the tropical tuna in the Indonesia's archipelagic waters (FMAs 713, 714 and 715) up to mid of 2020.